jtombo45/Learn-React-SoloLearn/Getting Started/README.md

 ## Front-End Development
 - Front-end development refers to what the end user (also commonly referred to as the "client") can see.
 In the most basic forms, front-end development consists of HTML, CSS, and JavaScript.
-- React is library created to manage code better (Developed by Facebook)
+- React is a library created to manage code better (Developed by Facebook)

 React
 - Speed